Autumn Llama Lines:

-All members should have your posted copy of Summer Llama Lines to enjoy!
-Thanks to new editor Jane Ashton for a great read and also to past editor Matt Jones who was there to help and who took on the big job of posting them to you.
-Click the link here to access Summer Llama Lines on your computer.
+Thanks to editor Jane Ashton for a great read and also to past editor Matt Jones who was there to help and who took on the big job of posting them to you.
+Click the link here to access Summer Llama Lines on your computer - Autumn Llama Lines coming soon.
 Or go to Downloads on the left menu - LAA Information - Newsletters - click on file you want to download.

 You can contact Jane for compliments, suggestions, contributions and information at: